-- Submissions that fall outside the technical parameters specified in this FOA. - Submissions that do not address the required technical information (i.e., information that "must" be included), as specified in Sections I.E and I.F of the FOA. - Submissions that have been submitted in response to currently issued ARPA-E FOAs. - Submissions that are not scientifically distinct from applications submitted in response to currently issued ARPA-E FOAs. - Submissions for basic research aimed solely at discovery and/or fundamental knowledge generation.

-- Submissions for large-scale demonstration projects of existing technologies. - Submissions for proposed technologies that represent incremental improvements to existing technologies. - Submissions for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Submissions for proposed technologies that are not transformational, as described in Section I.A of the FOA. - Submissions for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
-Technologies must be scalable such that they could be disruptive with sufficient technical progress. - Submissions that are not distinct in scientific approach or objective from activities currently supported by or actively under consideration for funding by any other office within Department of Energy, by other government agencies, or by the private sector. - Submissions that do not propose a R&D plan that allows ARPA-E to evaluate the submission under the applicable merit review criteria provided in Section V.A of the FOA. - Submissions that do not propose a Combined Phase I/II/IIS Award, as described in Section II.A of the FOA.
+- Submissions that fall outside the technical parameters specified in this FOA. - Submissions that do not address the required technical information (i.e., information that "must" be included), as specified in Sections I.D and I.E of the FOA. - Submissions that have been submitted in response to currently issued ARPA-E FOAs. - Submissions that are not scientifically distinct from applications submitted in response to currently issued ARPA-E FOAs. - Submissions for basic research aimed solely at discovery and/or fundamental knowledge generation. - Submissions for large-scale demonstration projects of existing technologies. - Submissions for proposed technologies that represent incremental improvements to existing technologies. - Submissions for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Submissions for proposed technologies that are not transformational, as described in Section I.A of the FOA. - Submissions for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
+Technologies must be scalable such that they could be disruptive with sufficient technical progress. - Submissions that are not distinct in scientific approach or objective from activities currently supported by or actively under consideration for funding by any other office within Department of Energy, by other government agencies, or by the private sector. - Submissions that do not propose a R&D plan that allows ARPA-E to evaluate the submission under the applicable merit review criteria provided in Section V.A of the FOA.